drdaemos/xc5-docs/en/frontend/index.md

 ---
+lang: en
 layout: article_with_sidebar
-title: Domain layer
+title: Frontend developer guide
-categories: [architecture]
+categories: [home]
-order: 10
+order: 3
-icon: book
+icon: browser
-description: The Architecture Guide provides a relatively high-level introduction and view of the X-Cart product.
+description: Customize your frontend with ease.
 ---

-The Architecture Guide provides a relatively high-level introduction and view of the X-Cart  product.
+The Frontend developer guide provides a relatively high-level introduction and view of the X-Cart  product.

 The X-Cart  platform and components are explained from the perspective of several audiences: merchants, web store developers (frontend developers), extension developers, system admins, installers, and integrators.